Hanover Community Power

 Roadmap to Community Power

-The Coalition is currently drafting a guidebook for municipalities that will cover each step in the process required to establish and launch a Community Power program.
+The Coalition provides support to Electric Aggregation Committees throughout each step in the process required to establish and launch a Community Power program.

 The steps required to join the Coalition and establish a Community Power program are listed below, along with the resources that will provided by the Coalition to Member communities: